bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-06-16-lancelot-du-lac.md

+---
+layout: post
+title: Lancelot du Lac
+published: true
+date: 2022-06-16
+readtime: true
+categories: ['OF SIN AND SALVATION<br>THE CINEMA OF ROBERT BRESSON']
+tags: [Drama, Period]
+metadata: 'France-Italy 1974, 80 mins<br> Director: Robert Bresson'
+pdf: '2022-06-16-lancelot-du-lac.pdf'
+---

 It won’t be to all tastes, but there’s an aesthetic purity to Robert Bresson’s approach that gives _Lancelot du Lac_ a startling, timeless quality.
 He chooses to shoot only parts of the body, often clanking armour-clad legs and torsos, to convey the disorienting strangeness of this archaic world.
 Far from exemplifying the glories of chivalry, the court is at crisis point: the Grail quest has failed, Arthur awaits word from God, Lancelot feels shamefully tainted by his past assignation with Guinevere.
 Everyone’s blighted by their inability to live up to their own high ideals, and it will end in the bleakest finale of any Arthurian movie.

 As a viewer, you need to adjust to Bresson’s way of seeing, with its undemonstrative performance style and avoidance of conventional action.
 Yet his fierce ability to focus only on the essential becomes truly captivating – notably in the set-piece of a crucial jousting tournament cut from the rhythms of hoisted pennants, galloping hooves and fallen combatants.
 Mesmerising.
 **Trevor Johnston, bfi.org.uk, 23 September 2021**

 Twenty years [at time of writing] after its original release, _Lancelot du Lac_ is bound to shock, frustrate and overwhelm in equal measure, partly because of its treatment of the Arthurian Myth and the trappings of Camelot kitsch that attach themselves to celluloid visions of the Middle Ages.
-By an uncomfortable coincidence, the recent press preview of _Lancelot_ occurred the day after a television screening of John Boorman’s _Excalibur_ – truly a case of the sublime following the ridiculous ­– but the contrast is instructive in terms of just those expectations that Bresson has consistently sought to disown in his filmmaking.
+By an uncomfortable coincidence, the recent press preview of _Lancelot_ occurred the day after a television screening of John Boorman’s _Excalibur_ – truly a case of the sublime following the ridiculous – but the contrast is instructive in terms of just those expectations that Bresson has consistently sought to disown in his filmmaking.

 In his collection of aphorisms _Notes on the Cinematographer_, Bresson names his entirely individual conception of filmmaking as ‘cinematographie ... a writing with images in movement and with sounds’; and at one level _Lancelot_ can be seen as the Bressonian method attaining a particular degree of refinement and consummation.
 All the elements normally associated with Bresson’s film language are present: the use of ‘models’ in the place of professional actors; unemphatic and minimally expressive presences denied psychological depth and existing as human surfaces amongst what the director describes as ‘the visible parlance of bodies, objects, horses, roads, trees, fields’; a highly-wrought attention brought to bear on the soundtrack and an anti-dramatic attenuation of the narrative.